-This course will develop the students' awareness of the role of management in adventure tourism businesses today through the study of the current business environment.
-Management concepts, theories and practices will be discussed and applied.
-The focus will be on the three primary management functions of planning, organizing and controlling.
-One third of the course will be spent on enhancing verbal business presentation skills.
-Students will spend some time reflecting on their own adventure tourism management style.
+FOURTH HOUR: There are fourth hour components as part of this class for completion outside of an adventure business.
+Students will develop an awareness of the role of management functions in adventure tourism businesses today through the study of the current business environment.
+The focus will be on the four primary management functions of planning, organizing, leading and controlling.
+Students will learn how to lead small group meetings within a formal context.